 Applicants are not assigned a wait-list number because there are separate wait-lists for each course.
 Students are placed on each wait-list by the date that the complete application is received.
 TIP uses a random number assigned to an application for the purposes of pulling students off wait-lists.

-Over the course of two days, students in grades seven through eleven can explore new subjects in detail through hands-on and project-based learning.
-Courses cover a range of subjects and take place in Charlotte or Durham, North Carolina, or Winter Park, Florida, throughout the academic year.
+Over the course of two days, students in grades seven through ten can explore new subjects in detail through hands-on and project-based learning while building friendships with their academically talented peers.
+Courses cover a range of subjects.